 Cooking

 Pre-heat oven to 375 degrees.
 In a 12 to 14 inch sauce pan warm ¼ cup olive oil and heat garlic until it foams and then turn heat to medium high.
-Add chopped onion and red pepper and sauté until translucent.
+Add chopped onion and red pepper and sauté until the onion is translucent.

 Add 5 cups chicken broth and bring to a boil.
 Reduce heat to low, cover, and cook for 12 to 16 minutes until the rice is just al dente.

-While the rice is cooking, fry ground hot Italian sausage in a sauté pan with olive oil until just cooked.
+While the rice is cooking, fry ground sausage in a sauté pan with a bit of olive oil until just cooked.
 In a large bowl, add the sausage, ½ cup mint, and all the dill to rice mixture and allow to cool.

 Carefully remove the folded leaves from the jar and gently unfold them.
 On a clean cutting board, place a grape leaf shiny side down and place a spoonful of rice mixture on top of the stem and fold like a burrito.
 The key is to keep spoonfuls of rice mixture small and manageable so it’s easier to tightly fold a grape leaf without it falling apart.

-Dip stuffed and folded grape leaf into chicken broth/olive oil/herb mixture and place on rhubarb in glass dish.
+Dip the stuffed and folded grape leaves into the chicken broth/olive oil/herb mixture and place on the rhubarb in glass dish.
 Repeat.
-Endlessly.
+A lot, this makes about 80 stuffed grape leaves.
 But then, with the help of the whole family, suddenly you are done, and they are ready to bake.

 Cover both pans with foil and place in oven.
-Cook for 90 minutes.
-At the 60 minute mark check to make sure there is still some liquid in the bottom.
-For last 10 minutes, uncover and bake at 400 degrees to slightly brown them.
+Cook for 50 minutes.
+For last 10 minutes, uncover and bake to slightly brown them.

 Serve with yogurt, cucumber and whole dill… also very important, plunge it deeply into the spicy Ajvar and Harissa.
 Opa!